SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 #### Setup

-During the first two weeks they had to learn Pharo and report how they are learning, what were their strategies.
+During the first two weeks they had to learn Pharo and report how they are learning, what were their strategies to learn fast.
 We gave no lectures on Pharo.
-We listed some resources but we gave no indication.
+We only listed the following resources:

 - [http://mooc.pharo.org](the mooc on pharo)
 - [https://discord.gg/QewZMZa](Pharo discord channel)